Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/introduction.rst

    the strands with :doc:`Cloth Simulation </physics/cloth/index>`.

 The settings in the *Particle System* panel are partially different for each system type.
-For example, in *Image 3* they are shown for only system type *Emitter*.
+For example, in :ref:`fig-particle-intro-system-type` they are shown for only system type *Emitter*.

 Common Options